 Gary Bettman is booed in every single NHL arena he walks in to.
 EVERY.
 SINGLE.
 ONE.

 It's simple: we kill The Bettman◊.Explanation At the time this image was first added, Bettman was presiding over the third lockout of his tenure and it was possible that the season could have been canceled.
 Despite the fact that part of the season was salvaged, the fans are still quite livid.

 Livan Hernandez, the Cuban defector who was quickly escorted into the Florida Marlins' lineup, gave a broken-English speech that became a South Florida meme following the 1997 World Series victory: "Team happy...Miami happy...everybody happy!"

 After LeBron James' infamous "Decision", depicting the Unholy Trinity (James, Chris Bosh, and Dwyane Wade) as the nWo.
 "He is the third man in this picture!"

-And after LeBron's extremely poor performance in the 2010-2011 finals, wherein he seemed to vanish in the 4th quarter, the internet flooded with jokes at his expense.
+And after James' extremely poor performance in the 2011 NBA Finals, wherein he seemed to vanish in the 4th quarter, the Internet flooded with jokes at his expense.
 For instance: "I asked LeBron for change for a dollar.
 He gave me 75 cents and said 'Sorry, I don't have a 4th quarter.'"